-This anthology collects thirteen of Emerson’s little-known sermons, lectures, and essays that engage with nineteenth-century natural history.
+An unprecedented, career-spanning scholarly edition of thirteen of Emerson’s little-known sermons, lectures, and essays that engage with nineteenth-century natural history.
 Includes critical introduction, headnotes for each selection, and a further reading section.
 Listed by Chicago Review of Books as among “The Best Nature Writing of 2017,” and nominated for the MLA James Russell Lowell Prize.

 John Muir’s Last Journey: South to the Amazon and East to Africa; Unpublished Journals and Selected Correspondence, editor.
 Foreword by Robert Michael Pyle.
 Washington, D.C.: Island Press/Shearwater Books, 2001.
 ISBN 1-55963-640-8 (cloth); ISBN 10: 1559636408; ISBN 13: 9781559636407 (paper); ISBN 9781559636407 (E-book).
 Audiobook released by Audible Studios in 2016 (Reader: Allan Robertson).

 Reviewed in more than 50 venues, including the New York Review of Books, Los Angeles Times, San Francisco Chronicle, Oakland Tribune, Dallas Morning News, Outside, Orion, and Audubon, this book was nominated for the Pulitzer Prize in General Nonfiction, the National Outdoor Book Award, the PEN Center USA West Nonfiction Award, the James Russell Lowell Prize, the Christian Gauss Award, and the Association for Documentary Editing Butterfield Award, and was ranked a “Must Read” by Today’s Books.
-The release of John Muir’s Last Journey was supported by a book tour that included ten radio interviews and dozens of readings throughout California and the Northwest.
+The release of John Muir’s Last Journey was supported by a book tour that included ten radio interviews and dozens of readings throughout California and the Pacific Northwest.

 Reading the Roots: American Nature Writing before Walden.
 Athens and London: University of Georgia Press, 2004.
 ISBN 0-8203-2547-3 (cloth); ISBN 0-8203-2548-1 (paper).